 - Unplug to focus better

-Tasks requiring shallow work like replying to emails, social media, etc can be a cause of distraction.
+Tasks requiring shallow work like replying to emails, social media, etc can be a cause of distraction when we compare deep work vs. shallow work.
 Moreover it can be tempting to go back to these quick shallow tasks to derive that quick sense of achievement.
 Focus better on your tasks at hand by turning all notifications off and using this tactic as a tool for time management.

-‘Deep work’ is a more involved form of working at a task.
+‘Deep work’ is a more involved form of working at a task when we consider deep work vs shallow work.
 Deep work requires one to be more focused and develop a resistance to distractions while at work.
-These tasks usually are of high value and are worth the time and effort put in them.
+These tasks usually are of high value and are worth the time and effort put into them.

 How to do it?

-The success of a deep work session depends on how well the rules of the session were followed.
+The success of a deep work session depends on how well the rules of the session are.
 Some essential strategies for deep work are:

 - Schedule deep work sessions

 Deep work is a result of one’s discipline.
 Scheduling a session of thorough deep work in a day, combined with other shallow tasks is a popular way of destressing after a deep work session.
-Another way is to schedule only deep work for a couple of days to take care of a major task.
-Either way, scheduling deep work beforehand is vital to the amount of work one gets done through deep work thus leading to increase of productivity.
+Another way is to schedule only deep work for a couple of days to take care of a significant task.
+Either way, between deep work vs shallow work, scheduling deep work beforehand is vital to the amount of work one does.
+Thus this leads to an increase in productivity.

 - Remove all possible distractions

-That main characteristic of deep work is the sheer concentration that goes into it.
+The main characteristic of deep work is the sheer concentration that goes into it.
 This focus is but a result of the absence of distractions.
 When one sketches the rules for a deep work session, one must also put all distractions to rest.
-Turning off notifications, keeping one’s phone and other unnecessary devices away while working are some ways to keep distractions at bay and help in increasing productivity.
+Turning off notifications, and keeping your phone and other unnecessary devices away while working are some ways to keep distractions at bay and help in increasing productivity.

-Some other effective measures one can undertake is to change one’s place of working.
+Some other effective measure one can undertake is to change one’s place of work.
 If you work in a modern office setting, try booking a conference room for the duration of your deep work session.
-If you work remotely, perhaps changing the room you work in can trick your mind into focusing better.
+If you work remotely, perhaps changing the room you work in can trick your mind into focusing better to differentiate between deep work vs shallow work.

 - Relax and rewind